fultonj/antelope/glance/image.md

 # Build your own Glance operator image

+This guide is to build your own glace-operator image.
+To build your own glance-api image see the [glance-image document](glance-image.md).

 Use the quay.io web interface to create an encrypted password and confirm it works with `podman login`.
 ```